emndanudavid-data/emndanudavid-data/README.md

 # 👋 Hi, I'm David Emily

-I'm a Data Science and Economics graduate focused on turning data into actionable insights using Python, SQL, and machine learning.
+I'm a Data Science and Economics and Statistics graduate focused on turning data into actionable insights using Python, SQL, and machine learning.

 ## 🧠 What I Do